 In homes of medium and larger size, the kitchen could fit a table big enough to seat a family for breakfast – it was common for them to eat together.
 Dinner was often served in the dining room where the family typically met for the last time of the day before going to bed and restarting the daily routine.
 Back then, a family meal was something of importance.
 You couldn’t get out of it easily, everyone’s presence was expected.
 Sadly, today’s busy families simply find it difficult to find the time to sit together, and it is unfortunate.

 But something else gradually changed.
 Over the past two decades, kitchens evolved into living spaces and they hosted more activity than ever, not just limited to meals.
 New homes incorporated larger kitchens, and they became areas commonly used to entertain family and friends.
 Now, kitchens are designed to open up into other rooms, with large tables and islands serving as staples of the expansion.
 A lot more consideration was given to the room’s design and functionality.
 It was suddenly normal to think of the kitchen as a living space, an idea that would have been considered crazy just decades before.
-Older homes found their kitchens being remodeled in record numbers.
+Older homes have seen kitchen remodeling projects in record numbers.
 For the sake of lifestyle and resale they were altered and enlarged to reflect what had become the dominant trend.

 It’s a room that has evolved to be so much more than it once was.
 It’s the family living space.
-The cooking area is thoughtfully planned, and the dining area is large enough to fit the family.
+The cooking area is thoughtfully planned, and the dining area is complete with Home Accents II dining furniture and is large enough to fit the family.
 Everybody ‘hangs out’ while food is prepped, cooked and served.
 With these modern designs, little preparation needs to be done when hosting parties.
 Guests are automatically accommodated and the host barely has to change a thing in their routine.
 It’s like a built-in casual lifestyle, much to the pleasure of all involved.

 Buyers who are shown a small kitchen in an older home will almost certainly have ideas for renovation.
-They might be thinking about a remodel expansion or even a wall removal, because there is just no reason to have a small kitchen in the present day.
+They might be thinking about a remodel expansion, a new countertop from a countertop distributor, or even a wall removal, because there is just no reason to have an outdated kitchen in the present day.
 The fact is there is currently much less emphasis being put on the living or dining rooms.
 The kitchen has become the center of everything.
 The layout, design and functionality get more attention and have more time invested in them than perhaps any other room in the home.
 Of course, living rooms are still important, but recent reports indicate that use of dining rooms has decreased to a minimum.